dhruvdk10/dhruvdk10/README.md

-Hi, I'm Dhruv Kapoor — a passionate web and mobile developer exploring AI technologies and building interactive applications.
+Hi, I'm Dhruv Kapoor — a web developer passionate about building interactive web experiences using the MERN stack.

 ## 🛠️ Tech Stack